HL7/fhir-shc-vaccination-ig/input/pagecontent/index.md

 1. More constrained profiles for risk evaluation can be created based on the profiles in this IG, but it's not possible to remove constraints in a child profile.

 1. Cardinality constraints are applied to specific data elements in [Allowable Data profiles](conformance.html#data-minimization) when their inclusion (1) is does not support our use case and could harm patients; or (2) is contrary to our [key design principles](https://vci.org/about#key-principles).
-For example, `Patient.identifier` is not allowed in resources conforming to [VaccinationCredentialPatient] as this may include a MRN or SSN, which would introduce a significant privacy risk for patients.
+For example, `Patient.identifier` is not allowed in resources conforming to [SHCPatientUnitedStatesDM] as this may include a MRN or SSN, which would introduce a significant privacy risk for patients.

 ### Approach to terminology bindings